wintercms/winter/modules/system/assets/ui/docs/toolbar.md

 A scrollable set of buttons aligned to the left with a fixed right section.

 All toolbar items (`toolbar-item`) should have a fixed width, except for the primary item (`toolbar-primary`) which will stretch.
-In the October backend you can use the `data-calculate-width` attribute to have these widths calculated dynamically for you.
+In the Winter backend you can use the `data-calculate-width` attribute to have these widths calculated dynamically for you.

 ## Basic toolbar